peterhoward42/minikafka/docs/log.md

                         *  implement delete contents
                         o  start working up Store
-                            *  NewFileStore should create root dir? o  digress to impl and write test for index.nextMsgNumberForTopic o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store
+                            *  NewFileStore should create root dir?
+                            *  digress to impl and write test for index.nextMsgNumberForTopic o  made life needlessly difficult working in basenames and index not knowing about directories o  change index o  switching to register methods o  seperate types into blocks o  fix index tests o  change filestore o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store